data-6-berkeley/su25/syllabus.md

 Homeworks, like all course materials, can be accessed by clicking on the appropriate link on the course website.
 Clicking on a link to a homework will bring you to your own copy of the homework notebook in DataHub, which allows you to work on the homework online.
 Once you’re done with the homework, you will run the very last cell in the notebook to generate a `.zip` file, which you will then upload to [Gradescope](https://www.gradescope.com/courses/800533) so that we can grade it.
 We will go over this process in more detail in lecture.

-There are 4 homework assignments, which correspond to roughly one every four weeks.
+There are 4 homework assignments, which correspond to roughly one every two weeks.
 In general, homework assignments will be released on Monday and will be due the Thursday on the week after at 11 PM.
 See the [Policies](#policies-) section for our extensions and late submissions policy, as well as the homework drop policy.

 Homework assignments are meant to be completed individually, but we encourage you to discuss approaches with others; see our [Academic Honesty policy](#academic-honesty) below for acceptable forms of collaboration.